 The front-side offensive lineman will “gap” block away from the play, meaning they will push the player they are supposed to block away from the play.

-Variations of counter can be seen using an H-back or tight end to substitute for a pulling guard or tackle.
+Variations of the counter play can be seen using an H-back or tight end to substitute for a pulling guard or tackle.

 If you want a complete guide to installing counter, check out our article here.